elecdeer/react-19-use-merge-ref/README.md

-# An implementation of useMergedRef compatible with React 19 and React 18
+An implementation of useMergedRef compatible with React 19 and React 18

+LICENSE: CC0